Email marketing is a term you may have heard recently, but exactly what is email marketing?

 Just be careful not to make all your emails about selling products.
 Your emails should also include valuable information your subscribers may be interested in reading.
 Some examples of content that can add value to your emails are answers to popular FAQs, snippets from blog posts on your website, and surveys or polls.

-What is email marketing layout?
+What should be the email layout?

 As far as layout goes, congruency is key.
 Your emails should match the style of your website, ads, and social media accounts for consistent branding.
 Also, since about half of all emails are opened on mobile devices, you’re going to want to make sure your emails are mobile-friendly.

-What is email marketing optimization?
+What is email optimization?

 Another useful tip to keep in mind is that there are optimal times you should be sending your emails out.
 Subscribers are more likely to open an email if they aren’t busy at the time they receive it.
 Otherwise, they may open it later, or they may also forget about it and let it sit in their inbox indefinitely.